Bella Swan: New Moon

 To hear Edward's voice again, Bella attempts cliff jumping and nearly drowns, but Jacob rescues her.
 Alice returns to Forks after having a vision that Bella jumped off a cliff and has died, only to discover that Bella is alive.
 After Harry Clearwater died from a heart attack, her vision misread his funeral for Bella's.
 Edward, believing Bella has committed suicide, travels to Volterra, Italy, to request the Volturi to destroy him, though they refuse his request.

 Alice and Bella follow Edward to Italy, barely in time prevent him from showing himself in daylight to humans, an act that would result in his execution.
 The trio is taken to the Volturi.
 Because Bella knows about vampires, the Volturi would either kill her or have her become a vampire.
-Alice shows Aro a vision she had of Bella as a vampire, and they are free to leave and are given a strict warning that there will be consequences if Bella remains human.
+Alice shows Aro, the main leader of the Volturi, a vision she had of Bella as a vampire, and they are free to leave and are given a strict warning that there will be consequences if Bella remains human.

 Upon returning home, Edward tells Bella that he never stopped loving her and only left Forks to protect her.
 Edward promises never to leave Bella again.
 Edward still opposes Bella becoming a vampire and intends to fool the Volturi.
 Intent on becoming an immortal, Bella asks the Cullens to vote on her fate.
 Only Rosalie and Edward oppose it.
 Later, Jacob reminds Edward about the treaty, and biting any human will nullify it.
 Bella insists it is her choice.
 Edward later agrees he will change her if she marries him.